darshak-k/darshak-k/README.md

 </p>
+- 👨‍💻 I am a Senior Application Research Developer

-- 📚 I recently graduated with a Master of Applied Computer Science from Concordia University
+- 📚 I graduated with a Master of Applied Computer Science from Concordia University
 - 👀 I’m interested in computer science 👨‍💻, Games 🎮, Tutor, and Cricket🏏
 - 📫 Feel free to reach out at: darshak.kachchhi@gmail.com